Therapy Planning

 Quick Answer

-Most children benefit from 10-40 hours per week of ABA therapy.
-Young children (2-5 years) typically need higher intensity (25-40 hours), while school-age children and teens often do well with 10-25 hours scheduled around school.
+Most children need 10-40 hours per week of ABA therapy.
+Young children (2-5 years) often need 25-40 hours.
+School-age children usually do well with 10-25 hours.

 What Determines ABA Therapy Hours?

-There's no one-size-fits-all answer.
-Your child's BCBA will recommend therapy hours based on several factors:
+There's no single answer.
+Your child's BCBA will suggest hours based on factors like:

 • Age - Younger children typically need more intensive therapy